Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

+After explaining the task to the participants, we randomly assigned sessions to one of the following experimental conditions within the $2 \times 2$ experimental design.

+\paragraph{Random teams} (i.e., no heterogeneity criteria, no agency): The team formation recommendation system assigned participants to teams randomly.
+Participants saw the teams assigned to them by the recommendation system.
+If the total number of participants was not a multiple of four, the system randomly assigned some participants as solos.

-After completing the initial survey, the recommender system prompted the participants a search interface to find potential collaborators.
-This interface consisted of a search query to indicate teammate preferences based on the attributes collected in the initial survey.
-Some search criteria examples were finding people with high expertise, similar or different characteristics, or people with creativity skills.
+\paragraph{Self-Assembled teams} (i.e., no heterogeneity criteria, agency included): The recommendation system prompted the participants with a search interface to find potential collaborators.
+This interface consisted of a search query to indicate collaborator preferences based on the attributes collected in the initial survey.
+Some search criteria examples included finding people with high expertise, similar or different characteristics, or people with creative skills.
 In each search query, participants had to select at least two criteria and rate the importance of these criteria using a 7-point Likert scale, ranging from ``Not important at all'' (-3), to ``Don't care'' (0), to ``Yes, for sure.'' (+3).
-By default, all the criteria were set to zero, and the participant had to manually change the importance of the criteria to create a query.

-The system computed a `fit score' for each potential teammate $j$ matching the searcher participant $i$'s queries according to the following formula: $S_{i,j}= \sum_{k \in K} \alpha_k s_{i,j,k}$, where $k$ is the importance of the criteria $k$ in the search query.
-Then, each fit score $s_{i,j,k}$ considers the potential teammate $j$'s score of the criterion $k$ in relation to the searcher $i$.
-The system also calculated a `diversity score' $D_{i,j}$ for each potential teammate $j$ assessing how much the diversity metrics (i.e., coefficient of variation for age and the project skills; and Blau's index for gender, internationality, race, and ethnicity) varied by adding the recommended team member $j$ to the searcher $i$'s team.
-How this score was calculated is described in Sub-section \ref{subsec:measures}.
+By default, all the criteria were set to zero, and the participant had to manually adjust their importance to create a query.
+The system computed a ``fit score'' for each potential collaborator $j$ matching the searcher participant $i$'s queries according to the following formula: $S_{i,j}= \sum_{k \in K} \alpha_k s_{i,j,k}$, where $k$ is the importance of the criteria $k$ in the search query.
+Then, each fit score $s_{i,j,k}$ considers the potential collaborator $j$'s score of the criterion $k$ in relation to the searcher $i$.
+The recommendation system used the $S_{i,j}$ scores to display a rank-ordered list of the potential collaborators that best fit the participant $i$'s query.

-For the self-assembled teams' condition (i.e., agency, no fairness criteria), the recommendation system used the $S_{i,j}$ scores to display a rank-ordered list of the potential teammates that best fit the participant $i$'s query.
-The system paginated all the results ordered according to the participant's query.
-The recommendation system displayed a rank-ordered list of team member candidates for each query and brief descriptions of each one.
-Appendix Figure \ref{fig:recommender-system} shows more details of the interfaces and recommendations.